Nepal Highlights (no trek)

 Older children may enjoy a 5-6 hour hike through a lovely rural landscape of forest and steeply terraced paddy fields, always against the backdrop of the Himalayas.
 You spend the night in Dhulikel, a beautiful small Newari town with breath-taking mountain views.
 From here you can see a complete panorama from Karyolung in the east to Himalchuli in the west, including Dorje Lakpa (6,966 m), Gauri Shankar (7,145 m) and Langtang (7,324 m).

-Read More Day 6 Kathmandu – Pokhara Day 7 Pokhara Day 8 Kurintar Day 9 Kurintar Day 10 Kurintar – Chitwan You stay on a village homestay (although we can upgrade you to a safari camp or lodge if you prefer) and will take a sunset ox-cart ride through the village.
-Days 11-12 Chitwan You will also explore by jeep, on foot and on elephant-back as you venture into different parts of the park in search of the elusive Bengal tiger as well as wild elephant and rhino.
+Read More Day 6 Kathmandu – Pokhara Day 7 Pokhara Day 8 Bandipur This afternoon you can explore the village and perhaps take a walk into the surrounding countryside.
+Day 9 Overnight rafting camp You will spend the night camping on the banks of the river either in a simple tent or in a more luxurious tented camp.
+Day 10 Rafting – Chitwan Overnight in a jungle resort near the national park.
+Days 11-12 Chitwan You will also explore by jeep as you venture into different parts of the park in search of the elusive Bengal tiger as well as wild elephant and rhino.
+Depending on your choice of jungle camp, there may also be the opportunity to help look after and care for elephants.
 Day 13 Chitwan – Kathmandu Day 14 Kathmandu

 Return to Kathamandu for a short flight to Pokhara, a lovely lakeside city with the lofty peaks of the Annapurnas looming behind.
 Spend the afternoon exploring the city including a boat lake on the picturesque Phewa Lake.
 Older children might enjoy a bike ride in the countryside outside town and there are many routes of varying difficulty, all with stunning views.
 Alternatively perhaps take part in a cookery lesson and learn how to make the perfect ‘momo’, a delicious Tibetan dumpling.